A Victorian Phenomenon

 A key feature distinguishing the middle classes from the aristocracy was their need to earn money.
 Although it was not necessarily in short supply (certainly not in the way the lower classes struggled to afford the basic things), the need to keep up appearances meant a healthy income was required.

-If a woman reached her middle class status through marriage, she was unlikely to have the knowledge needed to run such a house.
+If a woman reached her middle-class status through marriage, she was unlikely to have the knowledge needed to run such a house.
 If there were no female relations to guide her, she may have turned to one of the self-help books that were becoming popular around the middle of the century.
-Books were produced for men and women to offer advise on how they should behave and manage their households.
+Books were produced for men and women to offer advice on how they should behave and manage their households.

 iii) The Domestic Ideal